|Nutritional Guidelines (per serving)|

 Start the sauce about 30 to 45 minutes in advance.
 In a large deep saucepan over medium heat, sauté the onion and garlic in 3 tablespoons of olive oil until onions are soft.

 Add the ground beef and brown, stirring frequently.
-Pour off excess fat.
+Pour off any excess fat.

-Add the tomatoes, tomato paste, 2 teaspoons salt, cayenne pepper, sugar, basil, bay leaf, and 2 cups of water; stir well.
+Add the water, tomatoes, tomato paste, salt, sugar, basil, cayenne pepper, and bay leaf.
+Stir well.

 Reduce heat to low and simmer slowly, uncovered, for 1 hour, or until the sauce has thickened.